maijamana/soccer-pose-detection/README.md

 ]
 ```

-## Troubleshooting

-### Error: "CUDA out of memory"

-- Reduce `batch_size`
-- Use smaller model (yolov8n or yolov8s)
-- Process video in parts

-### Slow processing

-- Make sure GPU is being used
-- Use batch mode
-- Reduce video resolution

-### Low detection accuracy

-- Increase `conf` to 0.6-0.7
-- Use larger model (yolov8l or yolov8x)
-- Make sure video has sufficient quality

 ## License

 This project uses YOLOv8 from Ultralytics, which has its own license.
 Check [Ultralytics License](https://github.com/ultralytics/ultralytics) for details.

-## Contributing

-Pull requests and issues are welcome.
-For major changes, please open an issue first to discuss.

-## Contact

-For questions and suggestions, create an issue in the repository.

 ---